 Bead St: Insert hk into indicated st, yo and pull through, (yo and pull through one lp on hk) twice, yo and pull through both lps on hk.
 When you work into the next stitch make sure the bobble is facing.

-The legwarmer is worked in one piece starting with the bottom ribbing.
-The body is crocheted right onto the bottom ribbing and the top ribbing is crocheted directly to the body.
+- The legwarmer is worked in one piece starting with the bottom ribbing.
 Both the bottom and top ribbing rows are worked lengthwise, whereas the body is worked in rounds.
 Here is a tutorial on how to join the top ribbing.

-Row 1: With CA, ch 7, sc in second ch from hk and in next 5 chs.
+Row 1: With CA, ch 7, sc in second ch from hk and into next 5 chs.
 Turn.
-(6 sc)
+[6 sc]

-Rnd 1: Ch 1, sc 24 sts evenly around; join with sl st to first sc.
-(24 sc) Do Not Turn, but begin working in rnds.
+Rnd 1: Ch 1, sc 24 sts evenly around; join with sl st in first sc.
+Do Not Turn at this or the following rounds.
+[24 sts]

-Rnd 2: Ch 1, bead st in first st, sc in next st, *work bead st in next st, sc in next st; rep from * around; join with sl st to first bead st.
+Rnd 2: Ch 1, bead st in same st as join, sc in next st, *work bead st in next st, sc in next st; rep from * around; with CB, join with sl st in first bead st. [12 bead sts and 12 sc]

-Rnd 3: With CB, ch 1, sc in same st as join and in each st around; join with sl st to first sc.
-(24 sc)
+Rnd 3: With CB, ch 1, sc in same st as join and into each st around; join with sl st in first sc.
+[24 sc]

-Rnd 4: Take the lp on hk and pull it up as high as a dc, dc in same st as join and in each st around; join with sl st to first dc.
+Rnd 4: Ch 2 (does not count as st), dc in same st as join and into each st around; join with sl st in first dc.
+[24 dc]

-Rnd 6: With CA, ch 1, bead st in first st, sc in next st, *work bead st in next st, sc in next st; rep from * around; join with sl st to first bead st.
+Rnd 6: With CA, ch 1, bead st in same st as join, sc in next st, *work bead st in next st, sc in next st; rep from * around; with CB, join with sl st in first bead st. [12 bead sts and 12 sc]

-Rnd 15: Continue with CA, ch 1, sc in same st as join and in each st around; join with sl st to first sc.
+Rnd 15: Continue with CA, ch 1, sc in same st as join and in each st around; join with sl st in first sc.
 Do not FO, but continue with top ribbing.

-Row 1: Ch 7, sc in second ch from hk and in next 5 chs, sl st in same st as join on last rnd and into next sc.
-(6 sts) Turn.
-Place marker into next sc st.
+Row 1: Ch 7, sc in second ch from hk and into next 5 chs, working into Rnd 15, sl st in same st as join and into next sc.
+Place marker into next sc to mark next sl st (optional).
+Turn.
+[6 sts]

 Row 2: Do Not ch 1.
-Working in bls only, sc in next 6 sc lengthwise.
-(6 sts) Turn.
+Working into ribbing rows, blsc in next 6 sc lengthwise.
+Turn.
+[6 sts]

 Rows 4-24: Rep rows 2 and 3, ending with row 2.